Audi A8 saloon - Interior & comfort

-For absolute quietness the Mercedes S-Class still reigns supreme in the luxury saloon class and, while the latest A8 is the smoothest yet, the potholes we encounter all too frequently on British motorways aren't as well disguised by the Audi as its Mercedes rival.
-Many will feel its extra stability in corners makes up for this, though – its reluctance to lean means you stay comfortable in your seat during even the most energetic maneuvers.
+For absolute quietness the Mercedes S-Class still reigns supreme in the luxury saloon class and, while the latest A8 is the smoothest yet, the potholes we encounter all too frequently on British motorways aren't as well disguised by the Audi as they are by its Mercedes rival.
+Many will feel its extra stability in corners makes up for this, though – its reluctance to lean means you stay comfortable in your seat during even the most energetic manoeuvres.

 Audi A8 dashboard

 The A8 has easily the most visually impressive dashboard to grace an Audi to date.
 Its main body, faced in a lustrous black gloss in the car we drove at launch, incorporates a 10.1-inch central touchscreen through which the car's wealth of infotainment and convenience features are controlled.
 Audi’s Smartphone Interface is standard across the A8 range, and includes Apple CarPlay and Android Auto connectivity.

 Below that, a second 8.6-inch screen offers control of less commonly accessed features such as the climate-control and can serve as a pad for inputting written commands.
 Facelift models are updated with a new system, although we expect it to feel similar to the one before it.